Before reading on, you might be interested in these related articles:

 1. Gyeongbokgung Palace

 Gyeongbokgung Palace arguably the most beautiful and remains the grandest of all five palaces is also called “Northern Palace” because it is the furthest north when compared to the neighbouring palaces of Changdeokgung (Eastern Palace) and Gyeongheegung (Western Palace).

 The name of the palace, Gyeongbokgung, translates in English as “Palace of Shining Happiness.”
 The premises were destroyed by fire at the time of Japanese occupation from 1592-1598.
 However, all of the palace’s 7,700 rooms were later restored under the leadership of Heungseondaewongun during the reign of King Gojong.

 The National Palace Museum of Korea is located south of Heungnyemun Gate, and the National Folk Museum is located east within Hyangwonjeong.

-Free Guided Tour Tours depart from in front of the information centre at Heungnyemun Gate (흥례문).
+Free Guided Tour Start from in front of the information centre at Heungnyemun Gate (흥례문).

 – Duration: About 1 hr-1 hr 30 min